(Article last updated May 2019)

 Is your desired Twitter username already taken and no longer available?
 So annoying!
 I’ve been there.
 I truly feel your pain.

 When I first set up my Twitter account in 2008, I intentionally wanted to keep a low profile, especially because I was still an employee at a large company.
 It’s hard to believe now, but there was once a time when the future and potential popularity of Twitter was uncertain.
 Back in 2008, they only had about 500K monthly active users (MAUs), and even my tech peers in the Bay Area where I lived at the time weren’t sure if the platform would really take off.
 So I picked a VERY obscure username, jp_liu (underscores must have been in at the time), just to tinker with the platform, but to keep myself as invisible as possible.

 Fast forward five years, when I decided to launch my own business, and suddenly, Twitter has 240 million MAUs.
 Crazy.
-Now, Twitter has over 300 million MAUs.
+As of 2019, Twitter has over 330 million MAUs.
 So as far as anyone can tell, Twitter is here to stay.

 As a career consultant who coaches clients on building a strong, consistent personal brand, including securing your online usernames, having that weird jp_liu username was not ideal.
 I figured I’d just head on over and grab @JosephLiu, but guess what.
 Someone else had taken it.
 In 2009.
 Grrrrr!!!
 The user didn’t seem active, so I tried to write to him to see if he would give it up.
 No response.
 Okay, so how about @joeliu.
 Nope taken. @joseph_liu?
 Taken. @josephpliu?
 Taken.
 Fine.
 At LEAST @jpliu without the underscore.
 Taken.